The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Treat yourself one last time to your favourite gyoza, yakitori, or whatever delicious dish you’ve been craving.
 Take it all in: the lights, the energy, the flavours, before you say sayonara.
 It’s the perfect way to end your Tokyo adventure on a high note!

 Tokyo is packed with amazing food spots, but if you just wing it, it can get overwhelming fast.
-I proudly call myself a professional foodie (yep, self-appointed), so I always do the research.
+I proudly call myself a professional foodie (yep, self-appointed), so I always do the research before arriving.

 I hope this 5-day itinerary to Tokyo will help you plan your trip to Japan!
 Five days is perfect for Tokyo; it’s a great start to see the city, and you’ll be back for more!